Eit-wc/Document-Clustering-/README.md

 # Results and discussion

 After I get this assignment the time constraint is the most concern point of this project.
 Because of my lagging of knowledge in the NLP field, I have no time to trial and error to make the model.
-The best solution is using the exiting library that has a pre-trained model.
+The best solution is using the exists library that has a pre-trained model.
 The goal of this project is to classify the document, Doc2Vec is the first tool that I have to select.
 However, there has no Doc2Vec project that has multiple language support.
 After research some paper[1](https://cs.stanford.edu/~quocle/paragraph_vector.pdf)[2](https://openreview.net/pdf?id=HyNbtiR9YX), I found the Word Vector Averaging has the potential to solve this problem.
 This information leads me to the [polyglot](https://github.com/aboSamoor/polyglot) that can get the word vector in multiple languages.
 Furthermore, [polyglot](https://github.com/aboSamoor/polyglot) also can detect the language.

 ## Prepare dataset